 Date: 1885 B.C.

 God calls Abram (later renamed Abraham) at the age of 75.
+He will eventually be considered one of the greatest characters in the Bible!
 It is through one of his descendants, Jesus Christ, that God will ultimately offer ALL humans a full chance at salvation.

 Date: 1845 B.C.